Reported

 Other wolf advocates, like Delia Malone, the wildlife chair of the Sierra Club’s Colorado Chapter, have called the state’s impact-based management more of the same when it comes to resolving conflict.
 What the state has essentially done is create an incentive for dead livestock, she says.
 Ranchers are paid up to $15,000 per dead cow, and could even be compensated for presumed losses.
 Even their vet expenses are paid by the state.
 Wolf relationships with other wild animals, like elk and deer, are similarly viewed through the lens of conflict.
 When numbers of wild prey dip below a certain threshold, the state may kill wolves.

 The best current research, however, has found that wolves have a rather limited impact on both livestock and wild ungulates.
-Wolves are responsible for less than 1 percent of cattle deaths.
+Wolves are responsible for less than one percent of cattle deaths.
 And elk numbers are higher now in Idaho, Montana, and Wyoming than they were when wolves were first reintroduced to those states.

 If Colorado is to avoid the mistakes created in other states, the state wildlife agency will have to rely less on killing wolves and more on coexistence measures, says Malone.
 Instead, the state should spend more energy focusing on the many benefits that wolves bring to ecosystems, including keeping elk and deer numbers in check, reducing diseases, and discouraging overgrazing.